Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 35

-Known as Palazzo della Signoria it is characterized by a 94 meter high tower.
-It represents the best synthesis of the city's fourteenth-century civil architecture and is one of the most famous civic buildings in the world.
-Today, in addition to being a municipal seat with the office of the Mayor, it is also a museum that houses magnificent rooms where valuable works of great historical and artistic value are exhibited.
+Known as the Palazzo della Signoria, it features a 94-meter-tall tower.
+It represents the finest synthesis of the city's 14th-century civil architecture and is one of the most famous civic buildings in the world.
+Today, in addition to being the town hall and the Mayor's office, it is also a museum housing magnificent rooms displaying valuable works of great historical and artistic value.

 1 hour Admission ticket not included